One of the most important clues to understanding brain fog in Lyme disease may come from an unexpected source: COVID-19 research.

 Why do Lyme and COVID brain fog look so similar?

-Both conditions can trigger immune activation and cytokine elevation within the central nervous system.
-The cognitive symptoms are driven by the inflammatory response rather than by the specific pathogen.
+Both conditions trigger elevated cytokines and neuroinflammation through immune dysregulation.
+The cognitive symptoms are driven by the inflammatory response rather than the specific pathogen, producing nearly identical clinical presentations.

 References